tabeaeggler/MarineGRIB-InReach-Transmitter/README.md

 # MarineGRIB-InReach-Service

+### NOTE: I attempted to transmit surface predictions using the image located at https://ocean.weather.gov/A_sfc_full_ocean_color.png.
+Despite compressing and resizing the image, its size remains significantly large and needed 2000 garmin inreach messages.
+Even after reducing it to 400x400 pixels with 50 quality, it still requires around 2000 messages!

 Before setting out on our year-long sailing voyage, we needed a solution for accessing crucial weather data while being out on the open sea without internet connection.
 With this handy tool, we can now pull GRIB files on-demand using the Garmin inReach device, which turned out to be a cost-effective workaround to pricier options like IridiumGo.
 The system's entire process is illustrated in the following diagram:
 ![Workflow](images/workflow_diagram.jpg)